spglib/spglib/test/README.md

 }
 ```

-The below `launch.json` configures debugger in running a single test:
+The `launch.json` below runs a single test with a debugger:

 ```json
 {